-- Master of Divinity program must be completed within 8 years (16 semesters) of first registration. - Master of Arts (Religion) program must be completed within 6 years (12 semesters) of first registration. - Doctor of Ministry program must be completed within 5 academic years of first registration.
+- Master of Divinity program must be completed within 8 years of first registration. - Master of Arts (Religion) program must be completed within 6 years of first registration - Master of Arts in Ministry Leadership program must be completed within 8 years of first registration. - Doctor of Ministry program must be completed within 5 academic years of first registration.